jasonhemann/21FA-CS3800/_hw/homework9.md

 * Write a file `move-writer.trm` containing a 1# program that, when executed in a machine with unary number $m$ in R1 and unary number
   $n$ in R2, halts with a program y in R1 and all other registers empty.
-This program y should be a program that computes $move{m,n}$, that is, it is a program that when run on a machine with data in Rm, halts with those same data in Rn, and all other registers empty.
+This program y should be a program that computes
+  $\textrm{move}_{m,n}$, that is, it is a program that when run on a machine with data in Rm, halts with those same data in Rn, and all other registers empty.

 Your solution will be tested as follows: